airavata-courses/scapsulators/README.md

 `> start-app.bat`

-The server for the python app is running on port `5016`.
-This is configurable from the `.env` file.

 ### Note:
-Building the Docker image takes time ($\approx$20 minutes)- the Python dependencies of scientific libraries (PyArt, metpy, etc.) are quite heavy.
+Building the Docker image takes at most a few minutes.

 ## Implementation Status

-The service uses `REST` for asynchronous communication, and we will use `Kafka` to implement message streaming towards the `Java-Redis-Connector` after data-ingestion.
+The service uses `Kafka` for asynchronous communication, and message streaming towards the `Java-Redis-Connector` after data-ingestion.

 `Satellite_View_Reporter` class in `satellite_view_reporter.py` is used to parse the required MERRA data using the `OPeNDAP` software specifications.
-There's a good amount of documentation for each function to interpret the underlying data, and subsequently store the subset data onto a Network-File-System.
+There's a good amount of documentation for each function to interpret the underlying data.
+We don't store the subset data onto a Network-File-System, since we're already subsetting the huge-dataset using `OPeNDAP`, and are parsing the entire response into a manageable (maximum) 120kB response.

-`app.py` defines the Flask application functionality: `routes` aren't the focus here.
+`app.py` defines the main application functionality.